-Activity Date CLARIN-NL Fourth Call Open Monday July 2, 2012 CLARIN-NL Fourth Call Information Session Thursday August 30, 2012 (afternoon) Deadline Proposal Submission Wednesday September 26, 2012 13:00hrs CET Feedback / Questions from IAP Monday November 12, 2012 Response to the IAP feedback /questions one week after the feedback has been sent by e-mail (normally: Monday November 19, 2012) Decision by the Board Mid December 2012
+Activity Date CLARIN-NL Fourth Call Open Monday July 2, 2012 CLARIN-NL Fourth Call Information Session Thursday August 30, 2012 (afternoon) Deadline Proposal Submission Wednesday September 26, 2012 13:00hrs CET

+Feedback / Questions from IAP Monday November 12, 2012 Response to the IAP feedback /questions one week after the feedback has been sent by e-mail (normally: Monday November 19, 2012) Decision by the Board Mid December 2012

-The exact date of the final decision by the board will be communicated later via the CLARIN-NL website.
+The exact deadlines of the assessments by the IAP and NAP, and the final decision by the board will be communicated later via the CLARIN-NL website.
+The target is to make the final decisions before the end of 2012.